fltk/fltk/README.Unix.txt

   sudo make install-desktop

-It is possible to install FLTK without superuser previleges by changing the installation path to a location within the user account by adding the "--prefix=PREFIX" parameters to the "./configure" command.
+It is possible to install FLTK without superuser privileges by changing the installation path to a location within the user account by adding the "--prefix=PREFIX" parameters to the "./configure" command.